netopir/CMD_PS_Script/README.md

 # CMD_Script

-Create RAR files and PAR2 files from a folder
+Create RAR files and PAR2 files from a folder and create SFV file verification